Aitor-Ventura/FDV_Prototype/README.md

 This prototype, called Delivery, consists of carrying the souls of fallen heroes to their destiny, so that they can be at peace.

+If you want to see a gameplay video, watch it here: https://www.youtube.com/watch?v=vjoZtKMVdJE

 If you want to see the contents of this README in a video, watch it here:

 ### Sprites